CyberSleeper/backend-oprec-ristek/README.md

-This backend uses Go and Postgre with Docker
+This is a basic CRUD backend using Go Fiber and PostgreSQL with provided docker image

 ## Getting Started